 1.3 Objectives

-The objectives of the study are to: (i) explore the dynamic relationship between exchange rates and agricultural performance by capturing the nonlinear interactions and determining the effects of exchange rate distortions on agricultural performance, (ii) examine the regime shift, (iii) ascertain the duration of stay in a regime, (iv) find the probability of transition from a regime and (v) determine the short and long run forecast variance
+The objectives of the study are to: (i) explore the dynamic relationship between exchange rates and agricultural performance by capturing the nonlinear interactions and determining the effects of exchange rate distortions on agricultural performance, (ii) examine the regime shift, (iii) ascertain the duration of stay in a regime, (iv) estimate the probability of transitioning between regimes and (v) determine the short-term and long-term forecast variance decomposition.

 2.0 Literature Review

-Markov-Switching Vector Autoregressive Models have been applied to very complex multivariate system.
-The link between exchange rate and agricultural performance has been widely examined, with specific focus on the exchange rate as significant driver of agricultural output with varying directions.
-This literature review under theoretical, conceptual and empirical literature which emphasise past studies on exchange rate, and it’s influence on agricultural performance giving a lead way to understanding the dynamic interconnections.
+Markov-Switching Vector Autoregressive Models have been applied to very complex multivariate systems.
+The link between exchange rate and agricultural performance has been widely examined, with a specific focus on the exchange rate as a significant driver of agricultural output in varying directions.
+This literature review under theoretical, conceptual, and empirical literature emphasises past studies on exchange rates, and their influence on agricultural performance providing a foundation for understanding and to understanding the dynamic interconnections.

 2.1 Theoretical Framework

-The Macroeconomic theory of agricultural development is the theoretical basis for this research study.
+The Macroeconomic theories related to agricultural developmentis the theoretical basis for this research.
 The theory maintains that stable macroeconomic circumstances are needed for sustained agricultural expansion (Schultz, 1964).
 This theory highlights the necessity of macroeconomic policies that limit volatility and provide a suitable climate for agriculture investment and production.
 According to this theory, important macroeconomic factors such as the Naira exchange rate play a vital role in determining agricultural performance by affecting the cost of inputs and market stability (Johnston and Mellor, 1961).

 2.2 Conceptual Framework

-Exchange rate Exchange rate is the price of one country’s currency expressed in terms of some other currencies.
-Agricultural performance is viewed in terms of its contribution gross Domestic Product.
-The conceptual foundation for this research focuses on the connection between exchange rate and agricultural performance.
-It offers that high exchange rate though promotes the competitiveness of exports, hence boost investment in agriculture, it increases the cost of imported agricultural inputs thus reducing investment in Agriculture.
+Exchange rate The Exchange rate is the price of one country’s currency expressed in terms of some other currencies.
+Agricultural performance is viewed in terms of its contribution to gross Domestic Product.
+The conceptual foundation for this research focuses on the connection between exchange rates and agricultural performance.
+It offers a high exchange rate promotes the competitiveness of exports, hence boosting investment in agriculture, it increases the cost of imported agricultural inputs thus reducing investment in Agriculture.
 A moderate and stable exchange rate is consequently necessary for improved agricultural production,

 2.3 Empirical Literature